SunnyAVT/visually_significant_cataract/README.md

 ```
 pip install -r requirements.txt
 ```
-You can use different version python module.
+You can use try different packages module version as below.
 Such as, you can use tensorflow==1.15 to replace tensorflow==1.14.0 Such as, you can use numpy==1.20.1 to replace numpy==1.19.5